Lede Text Headline

 The National Science Foundation allows institutions to set the training requirements for their NSF funded researchers and trainees.
 At WVU, we recognize that different disciplines, teams, and projects may have different training needs, so we do not have a one-size-fits all training requirement.
 Instead, we provide resources and support so that PIs can develop a training plan that responds to their team member’s educational and professional development needs.
 Once the Director of Research Integrity approves a PI’s plan, the PI’s plan sets the RCR training requirements for the members of the team.

 While all project-specific training plans must respond to WVU’s RCR educational goals and conform with best practices in RCR education, they may differ regarding specific learning objectives, content, format, duration, and delivery.
-See RCR Training above for available educational activities and resources that may be used as building blocks for any plan; see below for more information about the process, goals, best practices, sample plans and annual reporting.
+See the RCR Training tab for available educational activities and resources that may be used as building blocks for any plan; see the links below for more information about the process, goals, best practices, sample plans and annual reporting.

 WVU does not require project specific training plans at the time of submission.